bugzilla/bugzilla/docs/en/rst/installing/linux.rst

 directory writable by your web server's user.
 This is a temporary step until you run the :file:`checksetup.pl` script, which locks down your installation.

+.. todo:: Why is this necessary?
+What does the webserver write there before
+          checksetup.pl is run?

 .. _install-perlmodules: